Holland family: Origin and ennoblement

-The first recorded Holland was Ulfe de Holland, grandfather of Matthew de Holland of Upholland, son of Siward de Longworth 'the Warrior'.
-Matthew's great-grandson was a knight named Sir Robert de Holland of Upholland.
+The first recorded Holland was Matthew de Holland of Upholland, possibly the son of Siward 'the Warrior' de Longworth and grandson of Ulfe de Longworth, however this is no more than oft-repeated conjecture, as there are no credible Y-DNA genealogies tracing further back than Matthew at this time.
+What is historically certain, however, is that Matthew's great-grandson was a knight named Sir Robert de Holland of Upholland.
 Robert had a son, another Robert, born around 1283, who became a favourite knight of Thomas, 2nd Earl of Lancaster.
 After fighting for Thomas in the Banastre Rebellion, a civil war started by rival barons, he acquired large plots of land and was created Baron Holand in 1314.
 He fought with Lancaster against king Edward II of England at the Battle of Boroughbridge in 1322 and after briefly being imprisoned twice and escaping, he continued in rebellion until Queen Isabella's Invasion of England.
 In 1328 Henry, 3rd Earl of Lancaster's followers declared Robert a traitor over the events of the Banastre Rebellion more than a decade earlier, and he was taken prisoner and beheaded.
 Robert's eldest son, Robert, would succeed him as 2nd Baron Holand, and whose 1373 death, after that of his son Robert, his heir was his granddaughter Maud, wife of John Lovel, 5th Baron Lovel.
 It was the younger sons of the 1st Baron, Thomas Holland and Sir Otho Holland, who gained prominence.